 where $c_{0} $, gives the systemic velocity of each elliptical ring.
-This yield the velocity profiles to be described by a finite number of harmonic terms as well.
-So we can express the line-of-sight velocity as
+This allows the velocity profiles to be described by a finite number of harmonic terms as well.
+So, we can express the LOS velocity as

-One can calculate the amplitude $k_{n}$ of each Fourier harmonic order $n$ from the $c_{n}$ and $s_{n}$ coefficients:
+We can calculate the amplitude $k_{n}$ of each Fourier harmonic order $n$ from the $c_{n}$ and $s_{n}$ coefficients:

-The line-of-sight velocity field in an ideal rotating disk (in pure circular rotation) is dominated by the $\cos(\psi)$ term.
-The velocity field of a disk which orbits in a non-perturbed potential, shows only pure circular rotation that is given by \\ We project the velocity field on the sky.
-The line-of-sight velocity field is given by:
+The LOS velocity field in an ideal rotating disk (in pure circular rotation) is dominated by the $\cos(\psi)$ term.
+The velocity field of a disk that orbits in a non-perturbed potential shows only pure circular rotation that is given by: \\ We project the velocity field on the sky.
+The LOS velocity field is given by: